hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 The Hazen-Williams equation is another method to determine pipe losses.
 These values are only valid for water and do not account for temperature or viscosity.
 These values are a function of pipe material only and are not dependent on Reynolds Number.
-A table of typical values for various pipe materials can be found here (**add link**).
+A table of typical values for various pipe materials can be found <a href="/piping-materials-IV/steel-pipe.html" target="_blank">here</a>.

 ### Minor Losses
-**Minor losses** (defined in the <a href="/fluid-flow-III/general.html" target="_blank">fluid flow section</a>) in a piping system can consist of valves, bends, elbows, area changes, entrances from and exits to equipment, tees and branches, etc. Anything that will obstruct or change the flow and pressure can be considered a minor loss.
+**Minor losses** in a piping system can consist of valves, bends, elbows, area changes, entrances from and exits to equipment, tees and branches, etc. Anything that will obstruct or change the flow and pressure can be considered a minor loss.
 These are categorized differently than the pipe frictional loss (or major loss).

 The loss created by the component is often characterized by a constant, K. The K values for some types of components are tabulated below.
 The head loss is usually proportional to the square of the fluid velocity and can be determined by the equation below.
+(For definitions of parameters, see the <a href="/fluid-flow-III/general.html" target="_blank">fluid flow section</a>.)

 =+=
 $$ \Delta h_{LOSS} = \Delta h_f = K*{v^2 \over 2g} $$
 =+=

-Where:

-- K is the component loss
-- *v* is fluid velocity
-- g is gravitational acceleration

 Component (minor) losses can be summed together with the pipe losses to determine an overall frictional loss for the system.